daniel1noble/metaDigitise/README.md

   <img align="centre" src="https://user-images.githubusercontent.com/3505482/32259397-651ea5a6-bf14-11e7-8073-a18aa7bd3094.png" hspace="20" width = "450"/>
 </p>

-To extract from 001_Anderson_1935_Fig1.png we'll first set the working directory to the folder containing images.
-While this step isn't completely necessary, it currently is if you would like colleagues to be able to reproduce the digitisations at a later date and only would like to share the images (not the entire project).
-Our code will therefore be as follows:
+To extract from 001_Anderson_1935_Fig1.png just provide the directory path name of the folder with the image to the `metaDigise()` function:

 ```
 data <- metaDigitise(dir = "~/example_figs/")
 ```

 Here, the output will be stored to the `data` object, which is great because we can access this after we have digitised.
-The `"."` just tells `metaDigitise` that we would like to execute the function from the current image folder.
-We just need to give the directory where the figure is located and we are off to the races.
-Throughout the process of digitising `metaDigitise` walks the user through what to do both before and as the image / figure is being digitised.
-The first is is to tell `metaDigitise` what you would like to do:
+The `"~/example_figs/"` just tells the `metaDigitise()` function that we would like to execute the function from the "example_figs/" folder.
+Throughout the process of digitising `metaDigitise()` walks the user through what to do both before and as the image / figure is being digitised.
+To start, the first thing a user must do is to tell `metaDigitise()` what you would like to do:

 ```
 Do you want to...